Human rights in Dubai: Foreign workers and labour rights

 The city's discriminatory legal system and unequal treatment of foreigners has been brought to light by its attempts to cover up information on the 2007 rape of a 15-year-old French-Swiss national, by three locals, one of whose HIV-positive status was hidden by the authorities for several months; and by the recent mass imprisonment of migrant laborers, most of whom were from Asia, on account of their protests against poor wages and living conditions.

 Despite protests by Human Rights Watch and several governments, companies allegedly continue to take the passports of workers and refuse to pay promised salaries.
 These practices have been labeled as "modern slavery" by some organizations.
-In 2013, a European national by the name of Marte Dalelv, was arrested and jailed on trumped up charges.
+In 2013, a Norwegian woman, Marte Dalelv, was arrested and jailed on charges of adultery, perjury, and consuming alcohol after reporting a colleague for raping her.
+She was sentenced to 16 months in prison, but was pardoned the same month she was sentenced.

 In 2012, a workers' camp in Sonapur had their water cut for 20 days and electricity for 10 days, as well as no pay for three months.
 They were told that they had been forewarned that the lease was about to expire, and their option was to go to the Sharjah camp, which the workers did not want to do because it was "very dirty and [had] a foul smell.

-Prior to the mid 2000s, camel owners made use of child jockeys, most of whom were kids kidnapped from other parts of the world.
+Prior to the mid 2000s, camel owners made use of child jockeys, most of whom were kidnapped from other parts of the world.
 After international outcry, the country decided to slowly put an end to this practice.
 There are still, however, some violations of this ban.

 There are various examples of local folk ill-treating people, just on the basis of nationality or race.
 In one instance, a local taxi passenger caused a serious injury to a foreign driver.
 The passenger would not follow the driver's instructions to wear his seatbelt and not eat in taxi, and gave the reason that he was an Emirati (Emiratis being the native population and citizens of the United Arab Emirates).

 The problem of stateless people (known as Bidoon) has been around for many years.
 Many have languished without proper care, even though many of them are natives of the land.
 These people have not been able to complete their education, secure jobs and have found it hard to marry.
 A small number of them have been able to acquire UAE nationality or that of Comoros Island.